In this Article

 - 1 tbsp papaya; can be pureed or diced

-- 1/2 sliced small banana
+- 1/2 small banana, sliced

 Papaya is a delicious and nutritious food when ripe.
 It can be eaten as is or used along with a variety of other fruits to make delicious dishes.
-Avocados, apples, bananas, peaches, carrots, yogurt and chicken are just some of the foods that go well with papaya in baby food recipes.
+Avocados, apples, bananas, peaches, carrots, yoghurt, and chicken are just some of the foods that go well with papaya in baby food recipes.

-Disclaimer: Each baby is different as far as development goes and this information is just a guide and not a substitute for medical advice from a qualified professional.
+Disclaimer: Each baby is different as far as development goes, and this information is just a guide and not a substitute for medical advice from a qualified professional.